celinesnedden/sars2-assay-comp/README.md

 ## Citation information

-If you use any of the code or data associated with this manuscript, please cite our work. (_Citation information to come once preprint doi is generated_).
+If you use any of the code or data associated with this manuscript, please cite our work. (_Citation information to come_).

 ## File structure and naming conventions